 In addition to under-diagnosis due to diagnostic difficulty, some clinicians will be using other terms for the same condition in different settings (Blackburn et al., 2014; Bailey et al., 2017).
 Also, some clinicians may be avoiding naming the condition at all, or fall back on classifying the patient as either SCD or MCI (which are descriptive rather than aetiological categories).
 Some practitioners use the term “worried well”, presumably as a means of identifying a group of individuals whose symptoms aren’t due to underlying neurodegeneration.
 This is unsatisfactory to patients, who are generally not reassured when told their symptoms have no underlying pathological basis, but aren’t offered an alternative explanation.
 It also hinders efforts to positively identify a distinct group.
-The situation is improving with diagnostic systems recently switching to emphasise positive criteria for diagnosis e.g., DSM-5 (American Psychiatric Association, 2013), rather than identifying functional neurological disorders solely by the absence of neurological, psychiatric or other general medical explanatory causes.
+The situation is improving with diagnostic systems e.g., DSM-5 (American Psychiatric Association, 2013), recently switching to emphasise positive criteria for diagnosis rather than identifying Functional Neurological Disorder (FND) solely by the absence of neurological, psychiatric or other general medical explanatory causes.